 “Instead of turning off cancer signaling pathways, we found that BRAF kinase inhibitors actually activated the pathway in RAS mutant tumors and promoted tumor growth.
 This was in contrast to their ability to block tumor growth in BRAF-V600E melanoma tumors.
 It was an important discovery for patients and for science.
 It made us rethink how we develop kinase inhibitors, and it made me realize that my passion really is in understanding the complex mechanisms of biology.”

 Shiva is now applying her passion for understanding biological mechanisms to early discovery-stage research.
-In 2016, she became the director and principal scientist of Discovery Oncology at Genentech.
+In 2016, she became the director and principal scientist of Discovery Oncology at Genentech, and in 2019 was promoted to executive director and head of Discovery Oncology.
 In this role, she works closely with different teams both at Genentech and other companies to identify and validate therapeutic targets for various types of cancer.

 “The experience of working across the entire Genentech organization, combined with our outside collaborators, has been phenomenal.
 It was a really great learning experience for me.
 I’m not sure I could have done this anywhere else in the world.”